Snagsvkrv/camunda-client/README.md

     worker = Worker()
     worker.start()
 except KeyboardInterrupt:
+    # Stopping workers might take a while.
+    # How long it will take depends on the chosen asyncResponseTimeout (default is 30000 ms)
+    print(f"Stopping workers...")
     worker.stop()
+print(f"All done!")
 ```

 The code above basically does the same as the `odd_number` example before but we wrapped the asynchronous bits into a `Worker` class and added methods to start and stop workers and their subscriptions.
 Depending on how long you are willing to wait for a shutdown you might want to adjust `asyncResponseTimeout`.